Wolters Kluwer's online move injects life into health business

-ARNHEM, The Netherlands (Reuters) - Digital doctors like Nicholas Haining and Frank Bosch are changing the face of medicine and the way publishers such as Wolters Kluwer make money in the stagnant or low-growth North American and European markets.
+ARNHEM, The Netherlands, March 27 (Reuters) - Digital doctors like Nicholas Haining and Frank Bosch are changing the face of medicine and the way publishers such as Wolters Kluwer make money in the stagnant or low-growth North American and European markets.

 Tablet computers and smartphones are almost as essential as a stethoscope in the modern medic’s kit, with doctors calling up medical journals, databases, reference works and patient records on these gadgets as they do their hospital rounds.